charliermarsh/script/README.md

 script
 ======

-JavaScript implementation of Script, Bitcoin's scripting language.
+JavaScript implementation of Script, Bitcoin's scripting language, along with a Script Playground, deployed [here](http://www.princeton.edu/~crmarsh/script-playground/).

-Live editor is inspired by (and heavily borrows from) Joel Burget's [react-live-editor](https://github.com/joelburget/react-live-editor).

 ## How It Works